Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 No, that's the thing, man.

-It's a compulsion with them, it's like a pathology.
+It's like a pathology.

-It's like a it's a it is a misconstruction in their brain somewhere.
+It's like a, it's a, it is a misconstruction in their brain somewhere.

-That that's that's why I say, like, I don't, and increasingly more and more in my show and stuff, it's like we we cannot talk to these people, we cannot reason with these people because how do you reason with somebody who, as you just pointed out, like has this knee-jerk reaction to something they're not invested in?
+We cannot reason with these people because how do you reason with somebody who, as you just pointed out, like, has this knee-jerk reaction to something they're not invested in?

 It doesn't benefit them politically at all.

-There was article after article, politicians, everybody had this visceral reaction, right?
+Politicians, everybody had this visceral reaction, right?

 That's the first impulse.

-Because they because they understand the even Biden was saying it would never wouldn't happen.
+Even Biden was saying it would never wouldn't happen.

 They understand, like, okay, what you're talking about is a passport to live your normal life that is dependent on you taking a shot that doesn't even exist yet.